nikolainobadi/XCResultKit/README.md

 ## Contributing

 I am open to contributions!
-If you have ideas, enhancements, or bug fixes, feel free to open an issue or submit a pull request.
+If you have ideas, enhancements, or bug fixes, feel free to [open an issue](https://github.com/nikolainobadi/XCResultKit/issues/new).
 Please ensure that your code adheres to the existing coding standards and includes appropriate documentation and tests.

 ## License